From Words to Sales: Overcoming the Challenges of Crafting Effective Generative AI Prompts

 How can generative AI help in marketing?

-• Generate content for social media, blogs, and more
+• Generate content for social media campaigns, blog posts, and more

 • Personalize content for specific audiences, thus enhancing customer engagement and brand loyalty